google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 push message is received and the push event in the service worker **does not** show a notification after the promise passed to `event.waitUntil()` has finished.

-The main reason developers get caught out by this is that their code will often call `self.registration.showNotification()` but they **aren't** doing anything with the promise it returns.
+The main reason developers get caught by this is that their code will often call `self.registration.showNotification()` but they **aren't** doing anything with the promise it returns.
 This intermittently results in the default notification being displayed.
 For example, we could remove the return for